Who Maintains the Policy During Separation?

 - The new lender must be listed as the mortgagee on your updated homeowners policy

-- The policy must be rewritten in the sole owner's name — a joint policy with your ex listed is not acceptable to most lenders
+- The policy must be rewritten in the sole owner's name.
+A joint policy with your ex listed is not acceptable to most lenders

-- You must provide proof of current, active insurance at or before closing
+- You must provide proof of current, active insurance at or before closing (see our guide on proof of home insurance for what documents count)

 Do not cancel your existing policy until the refinance is complete and the new policy is in force.
 Even a single day without coverage can delay closing or trigger a lender compliance issue.
+If you're considering switching insurers as part of the transition, our step-by-step switching guide walks you through avoiding coverage gaps.

 What the Divorce Settlement Should Address